gravyhtx/shopify_product-tear-sheet/README.md

 # Shopify Tear-Sheet
-Add a simple, printable function to add to Product pages.
+Add a simple, printable function to add a tear sheet to your Product pages.

 ## Description
 FORMAT: Shopify Liquid templating language